sil-dictionary-lexical-services/FixPOS/README.md

  * ListOfAffixes.txt: lists the affixes that were found in the database, since they won't be assigned any POS.
 Verify that these are truly affixes.

-SAMPLE FILES:
+SAMPLE FILES (in SampleData folder):
   * Sample input:	SampleIndo-BeforePOS.db
-  * Sample output:	SampleIndo-AfterPOS.db

 SAMPLE USAGE:
   * ./FixPOS-NNN.pl < SampleIndo-BeforePOS.db > SampleIndo-AfterPOS.db

+EXPECTED OUTPUT (in ExpectedOutput folder):
+ * SampleIndo-AfterPOS.db
+ * poslog.txt
+ * ListOfAffixes.txt

 ----------
 NOTES